bergesinstitute/graf-method/book-2-unit-7.md

 1. It's always sunny in Barcelona.
 2. It's never sunny in London.
-3. Today (hoy), it's windy.
+3. Today, it's windy.
 4. It is cold in NYC during the winter.
 5. It's hot today.
 6. Three days ago, I went to Boston.
 7. Three years ago, I arrived in NYC.
-(Use preposition a with llegar.)
+(Use the preposition *a* with llegar.)
 8. Eight months ago, I was in Madrid.
 9. Right now (ahora mismo), I am speaking Spanish.
 10. I am always helping my friends.
 11. My sister is visiting my brother in Madrid.
-12. He wants to go to Mexico because (porque) he is studying Spanish this year.
+12. He wants to go to Mexico because he is studying Spanish this year.
 13. Are you watching this?
 14. We are singing and Mary is dancing in her room.
 15. We are finishing the book.